lsankar4033/microverse/documentation/readme.md

 Every ETH that flows through the Microverse economy is allocated as follows:

-* 45% to the stimulus
+* 40% to the stimulus
-* 40% to current owners of worlds
+* 38% to current owners of worlds
+* 12% to developers
 * 5% to the referrer
 * 5% to seed the stimulus of the next simulation
-* 5% to developers

 ### Stimulus splits

-At the end of a simulation, 45% of the stimulus is sent directly to the owner of the world least powerful relative to its neighbors and 5% is sent to the Microverse community fund.
+At the end of a simulation, 45% of the stimulus is sent directly to the owner of the world with the lowest price and 5% is sent to devs.

 The remaining 50% is distributed as follows:
-* 40% to the owners of worlds, sorted by least powerful relative to its neighbors
+* 40% to the owners of worlds, sorted by lowest price
 * 10% to seed the next round

-### Microverse community fund

-The Microverse community fund covers the costs of development and rewards contributions to the Microverse ecosystem.
-If you do awesome things like translate the game to other languages or something else that helps Microverse grow, you might get your address added to the payroll.

-More details to come on the help we need.
+## Refer your friends and earn money

+Invite your friends to play and earn 5% of what they spend when they use your link.
+No fee to them.
+You can find your referral link on the [homepage](/).

 ## Setup